fwextx/PortfolioBuilder/README.md

 - **Standalone HTML:** Generate a fully functional, standalone webpage with embedded images (base64, no external files required).
 - **Customizable Design:** Adjust theme colors, layout, and blur effects.
 - **Profile & Background Images:** Upload or link images for background and profile photo.
-- **Skills & Links:** Add skills with chips, and link GitHub, LinkedIn, website, or email.
+- **Skills & Links:** Add skills with chips, and link websites like GitHub, LinkedIn, website, or email.
 - **Responsive Layout:** Looks great on desktop and mobile.
 - **Easy Download & Sharing:** Generate your portfolio with a click and share it anywhere.